anderslanglands/light_comparison/README.md

 #### Observations
 - Karma and Arnold appear to match in terms of mapping on the dome.
-- For this texture, Arnold interprets `format=automatic` as `angular`, and had to be set manually to `latlong`
+- For this texture, Arnold interprets `format=automatic` as `angular`, and had to be set manually to `latlong`.
+Spec should really define latlong to be the default as that's what most users expect.
-- Arnold appears to ignore `metallic` and `roughness` attributes of the UsdPreviewSurface
 - RTX has a different mapping of the latlong texture from the others
+- Note: Arnold <7.2.2.1 ignored `metallic` and `roughness` attributes of the UsdPreviewSurface, which was visible in previous versions of the comparison images.
+The test has been switched to a plastic material.

+### Licenses
+Included IES files were taken from ieslibrary.com and are licensed under Creative Commons Attribution-NoDerivatives-4.0 International License https://ieslibrary.com/en/help/licenses